650 Credit Score to 674 Credit Score

 Does Filing Bankruptcy Help Your Credit?

 For a while, bankruptcy hurts credit ratings, but so does amassing debt.
 In reality, for many people, bankruptcy is the only way to get out of debt and improve their credit score.
+This is especially true if they have an overall rocky credit history.

 Your bankruptcy credit score will be lower.
 High credit scores are affected more than low scores.
 The sliding scale system will deduct as many points as needed to demonstrate that you have bad credit.
 If you already have bad credit, your bankruptcy credit score may barely reduce.